Uses of Plywood

 Plywood is an engineered wood from the manufactured boards family which includes particle board and oriented strand board (OSB).
 It is made from thin sheets of veneer peeled from debarked wood.
 These thin layers, also called plies, are glued together in alternating right angles to create a cross-grain pattern.
 This pattern adds strength and stability that resists shrinkage and expansion caused by moisture.

 Plywood is a popular choice in construction because of its strength and low cost.
-It is usually used in areas that are hidden from view in a post-construction capacity.
-The most common plywood uses include support for floors, walls, roofs and garages in residential construction.
+It is used in areas hidden from view that offer support such as floors, walls, roofs and garages in residential construction.

-When used for roofing, plywood panels are covered and protected by a variety of building materials that keep the elements at bay, including roof felt, underlayment, flashing and shingles.
-When used in flooring, plywood functions as the subfloor that supports hardwoods, tile and carpet floors.
+When used for roofing, plywood panels are covered and protected by other materials that keep the elements at bay, including roof felt, underlayment, flashing and shingles.
+When used in flooring, plywood creates a subfloor that supports hardwoods, tile and carpet floors.

 A ply refers to a layer of veneer used to create plywood’s various thicknesses.
 More ply creates a thicker and stronger board.
 Plywood has an odd number of plies and needs at least three plies.
 Although specialty plywood can have any number of plies above three, most plywood is categorized as 3-ply, 5-ply or multi-ply.

 3-ply is one of the most common types of plywood.
 It is about 2- to 3-millimeters thick and is generally used indoors, since it looks more decorative than thicker plywood boards.